nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `deleteTask 1` removes the 1st task in the task list.

-### Marking a task as done: : `doneTask`
+### Marking a task as done: `doneTask`

-Mark the specified task from the list as complete, or mark it as pending.
+Mark the specified task(s) in the task list as completed or pending.

-Format: `doneTask INDEX [MORE INDEXES]`
+Format: `doneTask INDEX [MORE_INDEXES]`

-* If the task at the specified `INDEX` is marked as pending, using `doneTask INDEX` will mark it as complete.
-* If the task at the specified `INDEX` is marked as complete, using `doneTask INDEX` will mark it as pending.
 * The index refers to the index number shown in the task list.
 * The user is able to mark multiple tasks by providing multiple indexes.
-* The indexes must be a positive integer 1, 2, 3, …​
+* The indexes must be a positive integer 1, 2, 3, ...
 * Duplicate indexes are not accepted.
+* If the task at the specified `INDEX` is marked as pending, using `doneTask INDEX` will mark it as complete.
+* If the task at the specified `INDEX` is marked as complete, using `doneTask INDEX` will mark it as pending.

 Examples:
 * `doneTask 2` marks the 2nd task in the task list as completed or pending.